kodekloudhub/community-faq/README.md

 ### How do I remove the nag dialog when pasting into the terminal application?

-In the terminal application, select `Edit -> Preferences`.
+This should already be turned off (originally it wasn't), however if you do get it, in the terminal application, select `Edit -> Preferences`.
 Uncheck `Show unsafe paste dialog`.

 You can practice this in killer.sh before the exam.